nanoframework/nanoFramework.Device.Bluetooth/README.md

 - ESP32_BLE_REV0
 - ESP32_BLE_REV3
+- ESP32_PSRAM_BLE_GenericGraphic_REV3
+- ESP32_S3_BLE
 - M5Core2
 - LilygoTWatch2021
 - ESP32_ETHERNET_KIT_1.2

-This restriction is due to IRAM memory space in the firmware image.
+The Bluetooth is not in every firmware due to a restriction in the IRAM memory space in the firmware image.
-With revision 1 of ESP32 devices, the PSRAM implementation requires a large number of PSRAM library fixes which greatly reduces the available space in the IRAM area, so PSRAM is currently disabled for ESP32_BLE_REV0.
+For earlier revision 1 ESP32 devices, the PSRAM implementation required a large number of PSRAM library fixes which greatly reduces the available space in the IRAM area, so PSRAM is currently disabled for ESP32_BLE_REV0.
 With the revision 3 devices the Bluetooth and
 PSRAM are both available.